segue90/OoT-Randomizer/ASM/README.md

 How to use the Debug mode:
 - First put the DEBUG_MODE variable at 1 in debug.h.
 - You will then have access to a hidden menu with the following options:
-  - Instant warps to Dungeons or Overworld locations
+  - Instant warps to Dungeons, Bosses or Overworld locations
   - Item inventory edits
   - Instant age switch
   - Bunny Hood applied on